-In adulthood, two studies published back in 2001 suggested that probiotics could have systemic immunity enhancing effects.
-Subjects were given a probiotic regimen between weeks three to six and saw a significant boost in the ability of their white blood cells to chomp down on potential invaders.
-And what’s interesting is that even after the probiotics were stopped there was still enhanced immune function a few weeks later compared to baseline.
+In adulthood, two studies published back in 2001 suggested that probiotics could have “systemic immunity-enhancing effects.”
+Subjects were given a probiotic regimen between weeks three to six, and saw a significant boost in the ability of their white blood cells to chomp down on potential invaders.
+And, what’s interesting is that even after the probiotics were stopped, there was still enhanced immune function a few weeks later, compared to baseline.
 The same boost was found in the ability of their natural killer cells to kill cancer cells.
-Similar results were also found using a different probiotic strain.
+And, similar results were also found using a different probiotic strain.

-Improving immune cell function in a petri dish is nice, but does this actually translate into people having fewer infections?
-For that, we had to wait another 10 years, but now we have randomized double-blind placebo controlled studies showing that those taking probiotics may have significantly fewer colds, fewer sick days, and fewer symptoms.
+Now, improving immune cell function in a petri dish is nice, but does this actually translate into people having fewer infections?
+For that, we had to wait another ten years.
+But, now we have randomized, double-blind, placebo-controlled studies showing that those taking probiotics may have significantly fewer colds, fewer sick days, and fewer symptoms.

 The latest review of the best studies to date found that probiotics, such as those in yogurt, soy yogurt, or supplements, may indeed reduce one’s risk of upper respiratory tract infection.
 But, the totality of evidence is still considered weak, so it’s probably too early to make a blanket recommendation.

 Unless one has suffered a major disruption of gut flora by antibiotics, or an intestinal infection—unless one is symptomatic—with, like, diarrhea, or bloating, I would suggest focusing on feeding the good bacteria we already have—by eating so-called prebiotics, such as fiber.